About the OpenTok scalable video feature

 Scalable video can greatly improve the quality of video in multi-party sessions.
 Using this feature, a client automatically publishes a multi-quality video stream, composed of multiple video resolutions and frame rates.
 This allows simultaneous subscribing endpoints to consume different video resolutions and frame rates.

-The scalable video feature is only available in relayed sessions (sessions that use the OpenTok Media Router).
+The scalable video feature is only available in routed sessions (sessions that use the OpenTok Media Router).
 See The OpenTok Media Router and media modes.

 The OpenTok Media Router dynamically switches between different video resolutions and frame rates for a subscriber's stream, as network conditions on the subscribing endpoint change.